 Swim in the River

 Proceed at your own risk: The city doesn’t have lifeguards at this location.
-But Poet’s Beach is a lovely spot under the Marquam Bridge.
+But Poet’s Beach is a lovely spot under the Marquam Bridge when the weather gets hot.

 Learn More